-If you plan on driving in Switzerland, you’ll find Switzerland’s geographic diversity requires adapting to a range of environments, from motorways to small mountain roads and some particular road rules.
-The rules concerning driving in the country are enforced, and regulations apply for using your foreign driver’s license or car from abroad.
+If you plan on driving in Switzerland, you’ll find Switzerland’s geographic diversity requires adapting to a range of environments, from motorways to small mountain roads.
+The rules for driving in Switzerland are keenly enforced.
+Regulations also apply for using your foreign driver’s license or car from abroad.

-This guide covers the important aspects to know about driving a car in Switzerland: driving licences, importing your own car, car registration and taxes, vehicle inspections, road rules, speed limits, traffic offences, parking, car insurance, renting, sharing or buying a car, traffic reports and breakdowns.
+This guide covers the important aspects to know about driving a car in Switzerland: driving licenses, importing your own car, car registration and taxes, vehicle inspections, road rules, speed limits, traffic offenses, parking, car insurance, renting, sharing or buying a car, traffic reports and breakdowns.

-Driving in Switzerland using a foreign driver’s licence
+Driving in Switzerland using a foreign driver’s license

-Whether you’re visiting or living in Switzerland, you can drive in Switzerland using your foreign driving licence for up to 12 months.
-However, if your driver’s licence is not in English, German, French or Italian, you will also need an International Driving Licence/Permit, which is not actually a licence but a translation of your foreign licence.
+You can drive in Switzerland using your foreign driving license for up to 12 months.
+However, if your driver’s license is not in English, German, French, or Italian, you also need an International Driving Permit.
+This isn’t actually a license but a translation of your foreign one.

 The minimum age for driving in Switzerland is 18 for cars and two-wheel vehicles of 50cc or more.
 Small motorcycles of under 50cc may be driven from the age of 14 at a maximum speed of 30km/h.
 Motorcycles (under 50cc with a maximum speed of 45km/h) may be driven from the age of 16.

-If drivers are younger than the minimum age limits, for example 18 for driving a car, they cannot drive in Switzerland, even if they are allowed to drive in their home country.
+If drivers are younger than the minimum age limits (for example, 18 for driving a car), they cannot drive in Switzerland even if they can at home.

-You can drive in Switzerland on a foreign driving licence for up to 12 months, before which you must convert your licence to a Swiss driving licence.
-You may need to take a theory exam or practical driving test depending on your nationality or occupation, so make sure you start the process in advance.
-See the conditions in Expatica’s guide on exchanging a foreign licence.
+You can drive in Switzerland on a foreign driving license for up to 12 months, before which you must convert your license to a Swiss driving license.
+You may need to take a theory exam or practical driving test depending on your nationality or occupation; make sure you start the process in advance.
+See the conditions in Expatica’s guide on exchanging a foreign license.

 Driving a foreign car in Switzerland

-If you are a tourist or business traveller in Switzerland, you can bring your car into Switzerland without any formalities as long as you are resident outside Switzerland.
+If you are a tourist or business traveler in Switzerland, you can bring your car into Switzerland without any formalities as long as you live outside Switzerland.

-If you are an employee, student or intern staying temporarily in Switzerland, you can import and use your foreign-registered car without paying duty for up to two years in Switzerland.
+Employees, students, or interns staying temporarily in Switzerland can import and use your foreign-registered car without paying duty for up to two years in Switzerland.

-If you are moving to Switzerland long-term, you can bring your car duty free (if used for at least six months outside Switzerland) but you have to register your vehicle with the road traffic office in your canton (see below).
+If you are moving to Switzerland long-term, you can bring your car duty-free (if used for at least six months outside Switzerland).
+You must register your vehicle with the road traffic office in your canton.

 Importing a car from abroad

 Vehicles owned for more than six months are not charged an import duty, but require a completed clearance request form for moving purposes.
 A month after importing the car, the motor registration office informs the owner that the official motor vehicle inspection will take place within a year.
-Once the test is completed, drivers pay the Swiss road tax.
-Insurance and licence plates must be purchased as well, and total fees can be expensive depending on the vehicle model, parking place and other details.
+After the test, drivers pay the Swiss road tax.
+Insurance and license plates must be purchased as well.
+Total fees can be expensive depending on the vehicle model, parking place, and other details.

 You can find a list of customs offices in Switzerland from the Swiss Customs Administration.